opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (1) If:

-(a) any party to proceedings;
+: (a) any party to proceedings;

-(b) any witness;
+: (b) any witness;

-(c) any counsel; or
+: (c) any counsel; or

-(d) the Public Prosecutor or his deputy,
+: (d) the Public Prosecutor or his deputy,

 is required to attend Court and wishes to absent himself from Court on medical grounds, he must provide the Court with an original medical certificate.
 The medical certificate must be in the proper form and contain the information and particulars required by sub-paragraphs (2) to (5).

 (2) A medical certificate issued by a Government hospital or clinic may be in the pre-printed form produced by the Ministry of Health, a sample of which may be found at Form 1 of Appendix A of these Practice Directions.
 A medical certificate issued by a restructured hospital or specialist centre may also be in a pre-printed form similar to the sample which appears at Form 1.
 The pre-printed medical certificate must:

-(a) be completely and properly filled in;
+: (a) be completely and properly filled in;

-(b) contain the name of the medical practitioner who issued the medical certificate;
+: (b) contain the name of the medical practitioner who issued the medical certificate;

-(c) state the name of the hospital or clinic in which the medical practitioner practises;
+: (c) state the name of the hospital or clinic in which the medical practitioner practises;

-(d) indicate that the person to whom the certificate is issued is unfit to attend Court, and specify the date(s) on which he is unfit to attend Court;
+: (d) indicate that the person to whom the certificate is issued is unfit to attend Court, and specify the date(s) on which he is unfit to attend Court;

-(e) be signed in full by the medical practitioner (and not merely initialled); and
+: (e) be signed in full by the medical practitioner (and not merely initialled); and

-(f) be authenticated by a rubber stamp showing the medical practitioner’s full name and his designation in the hospital or clinic, as the case may be.
+: (f) be authenticated by a rubber stamp showing the medical practitioner’s full name and his designation in the hospital or clinic, as the case may be.

 (3) If a medical certificate is not in Form 1, the medical certificate should:

-(a) be addressed to “Registrar, Supreme Court” (and not “whoever-it-may-concern”);
+: (a) be addressed to “Registrar, Supreme Court” (and not “whoever-it-may-concern”);

-(b) identify clearly the medical practitioner who issued the certificate;
+: (b) identify clearly the medical practitioner who issued the certificate;

-(c) state the name of the hospital or clinic at which it was issued;
+: (c) state the name of the hospital or clinic at which it was issued;

-(d) be signed in full by the medical practitioner (and not merely initialled);
+: (d) be signed in full by the medical practitioner (and not merely initialled);

-(e) be authenticated by a rubber stamp showing the medical practitioner’s full name and designation;
+: (e) be authenticated by a rubber stamp showing the medical practitioner’s full name and designation;

-(f) contain a diagnosis of the patient concerned (unless the diagnosis cannot or should not normally be disclosed);
+: (f) contain a diagnosis of the patient concerned (unless the diagnosis cannot or should not normally be disclosed);

-(g) contain a statement to the effect that the person to whom the certificate is issued is medically unfit to attend Court, and specify the date(s) on which the person is unfit to attend Court; and
+: (g) contain a statement to the effect that the person to whom the certificate is issued is medically unfit to attend Court, and specify the date(s) on which the person is unfit to attend Court; and

-(h) bear the date on which it was written and, where this differs from the date of consultation, this must be clearly disclosed.
+: (h) bear the date on which it was written and, where this differs from the date of consultation, this must be clearly disclosed.

-<span style="margin-left: 40px;">(4) If any portion of the information set out in sub-paragraph (3) is not found in the medical certificate itself, such information may be included in a memorandum which should be attached to the medical certificate.
-This memorandum must:</span>
+(4) If any portion of the information set out in sub-paragraph (3) is not found in the medical certificate itself, such information may be included in a memorandum which should be attached to the medical certificate.
+This memorandum must:

-(a) identify clearly the medical practitioner who issued the memorandum;
+: (a) identify clearly the medical practitioner who issued the memorandum;

-(b) contain the name of the hospital or clinic at which it was issued;
+: (b) contain the name of the hospital or clinic at which it was issued;

-(c) be signed in full by the medical practitioner (and not merely initialled); and
+: (c) be signed in full by the medical practitioner (and not merely initialled); and

-(d) be authenticated by a rubber stamp showing the medical practitioner’s full name and designation.
+: (d) be authenticated by a rubber stamp showing the medical practitioner’s full name and designation.

-(5) All information and details in any medical certificate or memorandum must be clearly and legibly printed.
+: (5) All information and details in any medical certificate or memorandum must be clearly and legibly printed.

-(6) If the directions set out in sub-paragraphs (2) to (5) are not complied with, the Court may reject the medical certificate and decline to excuse the attendance of the person to whom the medical certificate was issued.
+: (6) If the directions set out in sub-paragraphs (2) to (5) are not complied with, the Court may reject the medical certificate and decline to excuse the attendance of the person to whom the medical certificate was issued.
 The Court may then take any action it deems appropriate.

 (7) This paragraph shall apply to all hearings in the Supreme Court, whether in open Court or in Chambers.